farmbotgianpaolo/lambda-bitbucket-claudia-api/README.md

 So the first deployment of this requires you to deploy it manually (just zipping this folder and put it on Lambda dashboard on AWS console).

 Lambda will use a different script for running the application.
-In local we run it from "local.js"; on Lambda we inform lambda that the handler is on lambda.js file.
-And this file uses the magnificient __aws-serverless-express__ module to make express able to be run from Lambda.
-You can use both scripts (local.js and lambda.js) as they are on your own application without the need to change them.
+In local we run it from "local.js"; on Lambda we inform it that the handler is on lambda.js file.
+And this file uses the great __aws-serverless-express__ module to make Express.JS able to be used on Lambda.
+Both launcher scripts (local.js and lambda.js) are agnostic about your own application.
+So they can be a useful way to transform  your own pre-existing Express app into a serverless app, without the need to change your code.
+Just copy the files on your project and be sure that your express application bootstrap is called app.js.

-And that's because the real application (in common with the 2 "launchers") is on app.js! (as a any old node applications!)
+That's because the real application (in common with the 2 "launchers") is on app.js!
+The launchers refer both to it.

 So, both launchers require app.js to work, and this make this app runnable both on traditional servers ( `node local.js` ) and on lambda (requiring `lambda.handler` as handler).